kumahq/kuma-website/docs/docs/1.2.1/deployments/multi-zone.md

 Where `<zone-name>` is the name of the zone matching one of the Zone resources to be created at the Global CP. `<global-zone-sync-address>` is the public address as obtained during the Global CP deployment step.

 Note that this example runs the zone control plane with an in-memory datastore.
-This approach is not recommended for product because it does not scale.
+This approach is not recommended for production because it does not scale.
 Consider running with Postgres instead.

 Add a `zone-ingress` proxy, so `kuma-cp` can expose its services for cross-zone communication.
 Typically, that data plane proxy would run on a dedicated host, so we will need the Zone CP address `<kuma-cp-address>` and pass it as `--cp-address`, when `kuma-dp` is started.
 Another important thing is to generate the data plane proxy token using the REST API or `kumactl` as [described](security/#data-plane-proxy-authentication).